Retailer Guide | Amazon

 • Right-sizing your packaging by matching your products with the exact right custom box or bag size and minimizing the amount and weight of void fill that is needed

-What You Need to Know About PFP, SIOC, and FFP
+Big Picture: What You Need to Know About PFP, FFP, and SIPP

-Amazon’s FFP program is for those brands which fulfill through Amazon (FBA).
+Amazon’s FFP program is for brands fulfilled through Amazon (FBA).
 These companies must consider if and how their primary packaging aligns with Amazon’s warehousing and fulfillment requirements.

-That’s where Amazon’s Frustration-Free Packaging Program comes into play.
+That’s where Amazon’s Frustration-Free Packaging & Ships in Product Packaging Program comes into play.

 What began as a voluntary initiative then became a mandatory one.
 Starting September 3, 2019, Amazon began requiring compliance with their FFP guidelines, levying a $1.99 chargeback per unit sold for retail vendors whose packaging is not certified.

-Amazon’s stated goal is that every product received and shipped by Amazon falls into one of these certification tiers to lower costs, lower packaging frustration, and decrease waste.
+Through the SIPP program, Amazon’s goal is that every package shipped by the company falls into one of these certification tiers to lower costs, reduce packaging frustration, and decrease waste.

 Tier 3: Prep Free Packaging (PFP)

-They are, however, subject to Amazon’s Prep Free Requirements and would be subject to potential preparation-related chargebacks.
+They are, however, subject to Amazon’s Prep Free Requirements and would be subject to potential preparation-related chargebacks if PFP requirements are not met.

 Requirements:

-Primary packaging must secure and protect products fully to certify as PFP.
-The only step Amazon’s team should have to take to place your packaged product into an “outbox” for shipping.
+Primary packaging must secure and protect products fully to certify them as PFP.
+The only step Amazon’s team should have to take is to place your packaged product into an “outbox” for shipping.

-These packages are considered non-sortable, subject to SIOC requirements, and can be FFP certified as well.
+These packages are considered non-sortable, subject to SIPP requirements, and can also be FFP certified.

-This tier often referred to as ECR or e-commerce ready packaging, means that products are shipped to Amazon in packaging that can effectively be used to ship inside to the end consumer without having to repackage or overpackage it.
+This tier, often referred to as ECR or e-commerce ready packaging, means that products are shipped to Amazon in packaging that can effectively be used to ship to the end consumer without having to repackage or overpackage it.

-The SIOC certification process tests and confirms that the product is sufficiently secured and protected for transport in the packaging in which Amazon’s warehouse received it.
+The SIPP certification process tests and confirms that the product is sufficiently secured and protected for transport in the packaging that Amazon’s warehouse received.

-Sortable products not SIOC certified are subject to a $1.99 chargeback per unit sold.
+Sortable products not SIPP certified are subject to a $1.99 chargeback per unit sold.

 Tier 1: Frustration-Free Packaging (FFP)

-These packages are considered non-sortable and are subject to baseline SIOC requirements.
+These packages are considered non-sortable and are subject to baseline SIPP requirements.
 They can also achieve this highest level of Tier 1 FFP certification.

-To be Frustration-Free Packaging (FFP) certified, packaging needs to meet the SIOC standards but must go even further.
+To be Frustration-Free Packaging (FFP) certified, packaging must meet the SIPP standards but go even further.
 Specifically, FFP-certified packaging must be:

 • Straightforward to open, taking a consumer no more than 120 seconds to open.